 The first seven days the item is exclusively listed on the Public Surplus website for UCSF departments as an "inter-departmental transfer" via a financial journal.
 If not sold within the first week, the item continues to be listed on the Public Surplus website for another two weeks for purchase by the general public.
 Departments may continue to purchase during this phase of the auction.

-Logistics-DSM charges hourly rates to transport the items to our Oyster Point facility, as well as any other related work.
-Logistics-DSM retains the first $500 of sale revenue to cover the costs of maintaining the Capital Asset Program.
+Logistics charges hourly rates to transport the items to our Oyster Point facility, as well as any other related work.

 The following amounts are deducted from the selling price: